 If you look to attract the masses with your marketing, you make the classic mistake of talking to a group instead of speaking directly to the prospect.

-When you speak to the masses, your brand message becomes wishy-washy.
-And that is a turn off to any audience.
-Instead, you should make your copy speak directly to the one person you wish to serve.
+When you speak to the masses, your brand message becomes flat.
+And that is a turn-off to any target audience.
+Instead, make your copy speak directly to the one person you wish to serve.

 It wasn’t until Mr. Clinton started sending a uniformed message – “Let’s Fix the Economy” – that his campaign began to resonate with voters.
 And that change in strategy led to Bill Clinton becoming the President of the United States in 1992 and 1996.

 Let your copy bring in your favorite customer.
-And have your products and services bring in the masses.
+And have your products and services appeal to the masses.

 #9: Too Much Offer Focus

-Instead of putting the focus on your offer, put the focus on your prospect.
+Instead of putting the focus on your offer, place the attention on your prospect.
 Connect with your reader on an emotional level.
 Share a story that’s empathetic to the person looking to buy your product.
 And then present your product as the solution to their problems.